BRIDGING MINDS - ACTEON

 How do people think and why it matters?
 Sociology elements.

 How do social structures shape the way we think—and act?
 For the third episode of Bridging Minds, we shift our focus to the sociological dimensions that frame every concept humans interact with.
 Knowledge isn’t just constructed individually—it’s shaped by culture, community, and context.
-From interpretative lenses to socio-cultural models, these frameworks act as invisible scripts, guiding how we understand the world, each other, and ourselves.
+From professional cultures to network dynamics, these frameworks act as invisible scripts, guiding how we understand the world, each other, and ourselves.

 In this session, we’ll explore: